pharo-open-documentation/awesome-pharo/README.md

 + [PharoMisc](https://github.com/bouraqadi/PharoMisc) - Small utilities and libraries around various topics.
 + [Stylesheet](https://github.com/pharo-contributions/Stylesheet) - Stylesheet is a project to define css like stylesheet in Pharo applications.
 + [Territorial](https://github.com/hernanmd/Territorial) - Geographical Information Retrieval (GIR) project including features to access geopolitical objects like Nations, Cities, Regions, International Organizations, and statistical data.
-+ [Units](https://github.com/zweidenker/Units) - A simple package for Units management in Pharo.

 ## Network protocols
 + [FileSystemNetwork](http://smalltalkhub.com/#!/~UdoSchneider/FileSystemNetwork) - Adds WebDAV and FTP support to Pharo's FileSystem framework.
 This allows you to use remote WebDAV and FTP locations with the same (FileSystem) API that's used for disk access.